 When I popped out of the forest, I saw a combination of orange, white and crimson rays in the sky.
 Mist covered some parts of the lush vegetation cover.
 I fell in love with this green swath of land and the colorful sky above it.

 Bordering the park, Gisakura’s location is strategic.
 Besides, cultural and community-based excursions offered here provide alternative activities and ensure product diversification.
 There is no shortage of things to do in the area.
-Visitors are spoilt for choice.

 The sight of the gleaming sky excited me.
 The flourishing plants moved me.
 After rambling in the jungle, I returned to the tea fields I am obsessed with.
 While in Gisakura, nature spoke to me in the language I understand.